Need a Coach?

 How does Coaching work?

 The method of Coaching can vary from person to person, but in general, the Coaching method is a weekly or monthly meeting (in person or through electronic media) to establish the framework of the Coaching relationship, set goals, expectations and to set out to accomplish those goals or expectations in the most effective timeframe possible.
 Some types of coaching are very specific which have a beginning, middle, and end; others are more long-term stretching into months or years.

 The Client can expect these benefits from coaching:

-- Exploration of client(s) needs, motivations, desires, skills and thought processes to assist the client(s)individual in making real, lasting permanent change.
+- Exploration of the client(s) needs, motivations, desires, skills, and thought processes to assist the client(s)individual in making real, lasting permanent change.

 - Use of questioning techniques to facilitate client'(s) own thought processes in order to identify solutions and actions rather than takes a wholly directive approach

 - Support in the client(s) skills in setting appropriate goals and methods of assessing progress in relation to these goals